prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

 #### `t.connection`

 This field builder helps you implement paginated associations between types in your schema.
-The contributions that it makes to your GraphQL schema adhear to the [Relay Connection Specification](https://facebook.github.io/relay/graphql/connections.htm#sec-Node).
+The contributions that it makes to your GraphQL schema adhere to the [Relay Connection Specification](https://facebook.github.io/relay/graphql/connections.htm#sec-Node).
 In other words it allows you the API author to write the minimum logic required to create spec-compliant relay connections for your API clients.

 ##### Signature